 - Make them concise, but fetching.
 That’s it.
 Remember that headers in the article are similar to chapters in a book – they should kindle intrigue and willingness to dig further.

-Google may (or may not) independently craft featured snippets (‘answer box’ that appears on the #0 position) based on your HTML headers.
+Google may (or may not) independently craft featured snippets (‘answer box’ that appears on the #0 position) based on your HTML headings.
 It relates to the bulleted or numbered lists in the featured snippets.
 They usually go in the form of how-to answers.

 To get into the answer box, think from the SEO bent:

-- Sprinkle primary keywords over HTML headers along with LSI keywords as this will increase the relevance of the page for specific queries.
+- Sprinkle primary keywords over HTML headings along with LSI keywords as this will increase the relevance of the page for specific queries.
 Make unique and informative headlines so your users can get key information from future snippets.